-Emitting publicly listed shares instead of diluting ownership by a series A financing round sounds like a very tempting way for founders to get going at early stages: Instead of having to “prove” their company’s worth to notoriously sceptical VCs and angels they would simply have to pimp their equity story and promise things that need not come to fruition.
-After all, nobody knows what’s gonna happen in future….
+Emitting publicly listed shares instead of diluting ownership by a series A financing round sounds like a very tempting way for founders to get going at early stages: Instead of having to “prove” their company’s worth to notoriously skeptical VCs and angels, they would simply have to pimp their equity story and promise things that need not come to fruition.
+After all, nobody knows what’s gonna happen in the future….
 If investors later complain about unkept promises, simply explain that things have changed, the world is no longer what it used to be (who cares that you did not inform about this potentiality while selling your shares…).
 Or rather: Do not explain at all!
 Who cares indeed.
 Look for new investors instead…

-Another huge advantage of the stock market as opposed to private equity is the type of investor you would need to approach as an early stage upstart: Not the professional experts as in series A, but any Tom, Dick and Harry day trader – the kind of person that gets thrilled by radio ads on crowdfunding.
+Another huge advantage of the stock market as opposed to private equity is the type of investor you would need to approach as an early-stage upstart: Not the professional experts as in series A, but any Tom, Dick, and Harry day trader – the kind of person that gets thrilled by radio ads on crowdfunding.